-- Provide advice and support to other staff on child welfare and child protection matters - Take part in strategy discussions and inter-agency meetings and/or support other staff to do so - Contribute to the assessment of children - Refer suspected cases, as appropriate, to the relevant body (eg Local Authority Children's Social Care, LADO, Channel Programme, Disclosure and Barring Service, and/or Police), and support staff who make such referrals directly
+- Provide advice and support to other staff on child welfare and child protection matters - Take part in strategy discussions and inter-agency meetings and/or support other staff to do so - Contribute to the assessment of children - Refer suspected cases, as appropriate, to the relevant body (eg Local Authority Children's Social Care, LADO, Channel Programme, Disclosure and Barring Service, and/or Police), and support staff who make such referrals directly - Take the lead role in ensuring the Filtering and Monitoring (IT) systems are appropriate and managed correctly, the filtering and Monitoring Standards are met and that effective monitoring strategies are in place.
+These systems will be reviewed at least annually.

 The DSL will also keep the Headteacher informed of any issues and liaise with local authority case managers and designated officers for child protection concerns as appropriate.
-The full responsibilities of the DSL and deputy DSL are set out in their job description.
+The full responsibilities of the DSL and deputy DSL are set out in their job description, part of DHT role)

-7.2 The Governing Body
+8.2 The Governing Body